imagineLife/big-site/content/k8s/arch.md

 K8s does not deploy containers directly on a worker node, though.
 Containers are encapsulated in [pods](/k8s/on-pods): single instances of an app or suite of tightly-coupled apps.
 Pods are the smallest object that can be created/managed in K8s.

-Containers in a pod run in parallel by defaylt.
+Containers in a pod run in parallel by default.

+## Be Tedious
+Be extremely attentitive to details - slow down and nail all the bits in any "directions" given to create and/or interact with a cluster
+- ports
+- names of objects (_pods, containers, volumes, secretsm env var names, etc_)

 ## Nodes
 A node is a machine, physical or virtual, where K8s is installed.
 Nodes might be known as minions.